pschatzmann/arduino-audio-tools/examples/examples-stream/streams-memory_mp3-pwm/README.md

 | Right      |  GPI3        | GPIO3         | GPI3         |
 | GND        |  GND         | GND           | GND          |

-To verify check the PWM_START_PIN in AudioConfig.h or you can set the pins by calling setPins() method on the PWMConfig object.
+To verify check the PIN_PWM_START in AudioConfig.h or you can set the pins by calling setPins() method on the PWMConfig object.